-As set out in Barnet's Health and Well-Being Strategy, "In both the NHS and Adult Social Care, the spending profile is skewed towards acute hospital and residential based care.
+As set out in the Health and Wellbeing Strategy, "In both the NHS and Adult Social Care, the spending profile is skewed towards acute hospital and residential based care.
 Better care and support can be delivered in people's own homes avoiding admissions to hospital, promoting choice in end of life care through integrated working across health and social care, joining up services around the individual and providing good support to family carers to sustain them in their caring role."

-10.5 The following table gives concrete examples of what these principles mean in practice and what is intended in Barnet in 2014/15.
+9.3 The following table gives concrete examples of what these principles mean in practice and what is intended in Barnet.

-Public Health area Services expanding/ increasing primary prevention Early years Development of single children's health offer (with transition of health visiting from the NHS to local authorities in 2015): investing in pre- and post- natal support and develop parenting skills programmes and tackling obesity in early years Mental health Investment to build emotional resilience and wellbeing in schools and Ageing Well community networks.
-Physical activity Environmental improvements and behavioural interventions building on existing investment (outdoor gyms and marked routes, Healthy Weight initiative in Children's Centres) with appropriate links to primary care Employment Public health work includes development of targeted services to help people into work with a particular lead on addressing health related concerns e.g. drugs and alcohol Older people Contributing investment to delay onset of ill health, supporting expansion of self-care, maintaining mobility and tackling social isolation
+Services expanding/ increasing primary prevention Development of single children's health offer (with transition of health visiting from the NHS to local authorities in 2015): investing in pre- and post- natal support and develop parenting skills programmes and tackling obesity in early years Investment to build emotional resilience and wellbeing in schools and Ageing Well community networks.
+Environmental improvements and behavioural interventions building on existing investment (outdoor gyms and marked routes, Healthy Weight initiative in Children's Centres) with appropriate links to primary care Public health work includes development of targeted services to help people into work with a particular lead on addressing health related concerns e.g. drugs and alcohol Contributing investment to delay onset of ill health, supporting expansion of self-care, maintaining mobility and tackling social isolation